Noah was born at just 29 weeks. Right from the start, it was clear Noah was going to need extra help.

 We have the most amazing medical team around us now.

-Noah was allergic to all food until he was seven and now relies on a tube feeding him a special formula directly into his stomach 24 hours a day, seven days a week.
+Noah was allergic to all food until he was seven and still relies on a tube feeding him a special blended diet directly into his stomach 24 hours a day, seven days a week.
 Even now with some 'safe foods', it’s too exhausting to eat the amount he needs so his backpack goes with him everywhere, even to bed!

-Noah is now nine.
+Noah is now thirteen.
 He has a wheelchair he calls Bumblebee and he’s a daredevil in it!

 Noah loves to make people laugh.
 He brings joy wherever he goes, even leaving cupcakes and notes for his favourite people at the Children’s Hospital.